Emergency airway management in acute severe asthma

 The medications and techniques used to perform advanced airway management, particularly endotracheal intubation, in the patient with a severe asthma exacerbation will be reviewed here.
 Other aspects of the diagnosis and management of severe asthma and of emergency airway management are discussed separately:

-For the medical management of severe asthma in adults: (see "Treatment of acute exacerbations of asthma in adults" and "An overview of asthma management").
+For the medical management of severe asthma in adults: (see "Management of acute exacerbations of asthma in adults" and "An overview of asthma management").
 An algorithm outlining treatment is also provided (algorithm 1).

 For the management of mechanical ventilation in asthmatics: (see "Invasive mechanical ventilation in adults with acute exacerbations of asthma").